regismeyssonnier/NeuralNetwork/README.md

 Décompressez archive.zip pour les image

-Run nna.py to test.
+Run nna.py to test or nnpa.py for other version.

-Lancez nna.py pour tester.
+Lancez nna.py pour tester ou nnpa.py pour l'autre version.

-If it doesn't run try to download archive.zip to https://www.kaggle.com/chetankv/dogs-cats-images
+If it doesn't run try to download archive.zip to https://www.kaggle.com/chetankv/dogs-cats-images need to rename the image in test_set file: cat.1.jpg to cat.1000.jpg and the same for the dog